dnutiu/NucuLabsDev/content/projects.md

 **Story**:

-As an amateur photographer 📸 that sometimes uploads photos online on [Unsplash](https://unsplash.com/@ndcphoto), I find it boring and tedious to find tags for the images.
+As an amateur photographer 📸 that sometimes uploads photos online on [Unsplash](https://unsplash.com/@ndcphoto), I find it boring and tedious to tag my images.

-And while I was working on the [Practical Deep Learning](https://course.fast.ai/) course, I learned to train and make deep learning models.
+I learned to train and make deep learning models from [Practical Deep Learning](https://course.fast.ai/) course.

 Using this new knowledge, I built this **cross-platform** Desktop tool with C# and [Avalonia UI](https://avaloniaui.net/).

 To train my model, I've used Python and [fast.ai](https://www.fast.ai/) and to get training data, I've built a performant web scrapper that evades detection using Python.
 I haven't published the scrapper code yet.

 ![Image Tagger](https://github.com/dnutiu/image-tagging/raw/master/docs/preview.png)